 Performance outcomes Acceptable outcomes Complies Comments PO2 Development does not include lighting that: (a) has the potential to impact on the efficient and safe operation of Mareeba Airport or an aerodrome; or (b) could distract or confuse pilots.
-AO2 Development within the 'Airport environs: Distance from airport - 6 kilometres' area for Mareeba Airport identified on Airport environs overlay map (OM- 002b) or the 'Airport environs: Airport buffer - 3 kilometres' of an aerodrome identified on Airport environs overlay map (OM-002f) does not: (a) involve external lighting, including street lighting, that creates straight parallel lines of lighting that are more than 500 metres long; and (b) does not contain reflective cladding upwards shining lights, flashing lights or sodium lights. n/a Not applicable.
-The application is for a boundary realignment only.
+AO2 Development within the 'Airport environs: Distance from airport - 6 kilometres' area for Mareeba Airport identified on Airport environs overlay map (OM- 002b) or the 'Airport environs: Airport buffer - 3 kilometres' of an aerodrome identified on Airport environs overlay map (OM-002f) does not: (a) involve external lighting, including street lighting, that creates straight parallel lines of lighting that are more than 500 metres long; and (b) does not contain reflective cladding upwards shining lights, flashing lights or sodium lights.
+The development will comply.
 PO3 Development not directly associated with Mareeba Airport is protected from aircraft noise levels that may cause harm or undue interference.
-AO3 Sensitive land uses are acoustically insulated to at least the minimum standards specified by AS2021 Acoustics - Aircraft Noise Intrusion - Building Siting and Construction where located within the 'Airport environs: 20-25 ANEF' area identified on Airport environs overlay map (OM-002d). n/a Not applicable.
+AO3 Sensitive land uses are acoustically insulated to at least the minimum standards specified by AS2021 Acoustics - Aircraft Noise Intrusion - Building Siting and Construction where located within the 'Airport environs: 20-25 ANEF' area identified on Airport environs overlay map (OM-002d). • The subject site is not within the Airport environs: 20-25 ANEF area.
 Public safety PO4 Development does not compromise public safety or risk to property.
-AO4 Development is not located within the 'Airport environs: Mareeba Airport public safety area' identified on Airport environs overlay map (OM- 002e). n/a Not applicable.
+AO4 Development is not located within the 'Airport environs: Mareeba Airport public safety area' identified on Airport environs overlay map (OM-002e). • The subject site is not within the Airport environs: Mareeba Airport public safety area.
 State significant aviation fac cilities associated with Mareeb a Airport

-Perf ormance outcomes Acceptable outcomes Complies Comments impa signi elopment does not ir the function of state ficant aviation facilities reating: physical obstructions; or electrical or electro- magnetic interference; A05.1 Development within 'Airport environs: Zone B (600 metre buffer)' for the 'Saddle Mountain VHF' facility identified on Airport environs overlay map (OM- 002a.1) does not exceed a height of 640 metres AHD. n/a Not applicable.
-(C) or deflection of signals.
-AO5.2 Development within 'Airport environs: Zone B (4,000 metre buffer)' for the 'Hahn Tableland Radar (RSR)' facility identified on Airport environs overlay map (OM- 002a) does not exceed a height of 950 metres AHD, unless associated with Hann Tableland Radar facility. n/a Not applicable.
-AO5.3 Building work does not occur within 'Airport environs: Zone A (200 metre buffer)' of the 'Biboohra CVOR' facility identified on Airport environs overlay map (OM- 002a) unless associated with the Biboohra CVOR facility. n/a Not applicable.
+Perf ormance outcomes Acceptable outcomes Complies Comments impa signi elopment does not air the function of state ficant aviation facilities reating: physical obstructions; or electrical or electro- magnetic interference; AO5.1 Development within 'Airport environs: Zone B (600 metre buffer)' for the 'Saddle Mountain VHF' facility identified on Airport environs overlay map (OM-002a.1) does not exceed a height of 640 metres AHD. n/a Not applicable. (c) or deflection of signals.
+AO5.2 Development within 'Airport environs: Zone B (4,000 metre buffer)' for the 'Hahn Tableland Radar (RSR)' facility identified on Airport environs overlay map (OM-002a) does not exceed a height of 950 metres AHD, unless associated with Hann Tableland Radar facility. n/a Not applicable.
+AO5.3 Building work does not occur within 'Airport environs: Zone A (200 metre buffer)' of the 'Biboohra CVOR' facility identified on Airport environs overlay map (OM-002a) unless associated with the Biboohra CVOR facility. n/a Not applicable.